colll78/cardano-lightning/docs/design-notes.md

 This prevents channels being blocked during resolution.
 Consider the case that:

-1. Service Consumer pays Payment Gateway via Service Provider and then Dennis before resolving the first cheque.
+1. Consumer pays Gateway via Provider and then Dennis before resolving the first cheque.
-    2. And the cheque to Payment Gateway resolves before or after Dennis.
+    2. And the cheque to Gateway resolves before or after Dennis.
-    3. Or the cheque to Payment Gateway fails to resolve.
+    3. Or the cheque to Gateway fails to resolve.

 TODO